silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 to retain the stage.
 If you are using the `SiteTree->Link()` and `Controller->Link()` methods, this is automatically the case for `DataObject` links, controller links and form actions.
-Note that this behaviour applies for unversioned objects as well, since the views these are presented in might still contain dependant objects that are versioned.
+Note that this behaviour applies for unversioned objects as well, since the views these are presented in might still contain dependent objects that are versioned.

 You can opt for a session base stage setting through the `Versioned.use_session` setting.
-Warning: This can lead to leaking of unpublished information, if a live URL is viewed in draft mode, and the result is cached due to agressive cache settings (not varying on cookie values).
+Warning: This can lead to leaking of unpublished information, if a live URL is viewed in draft mode, and the result is cached due to aggressive cache settings (not varying on cookie values).

 *app/src/MyObject.php*